nodeGame/nodegame-mturk/README.md

 - **autoApprove**: A boolean flag specifying to auto-approve all imported assignments.
 Default: false.

+- **maxBonus**: maximum bonus payable, an error will be raised otherwise.
+Default: 10USD.

+- **minBonus**: minimum bonus payable, an error will be raised otherwise.
+Default: 0USD.

+- **autoApprove**: A boolean flag specifying to auto-approve all imported assignments.
+Default: false.

 - **sandbox**: Operates in sandbox mode.
 Default: false

 More options available directly in the configuration file.